yiisoft/yii2/docs/guide/tutorial-i18n.md

 that the user wants to see in their user interface.
 It is usually identified by an ID consisting of a language ID and a region ID.

-For example, the ID `en-US` stands for the locale of `English and the United States`.
+For example, the ID `en-US` stands for the locale of "English and the United States".

 For consistency reasons, all locale IDs used in Yii applications should be canonicalized to the format of `ll-CC`, where `ll` is a two- or three-letter lowercase language code according to